ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 - **Security:** Security bugs can make your personal information vulnerable, just like leaving the door to your house wide open.

 - **Performance:** Performance bugs can slow down your computer or phone, making it feel sluggish and slow.

+## Best Practices
+To avoid errors and bugs, here are some tips:

+- **Checking the Code:** People who write code should double-check it to catch errors.